binn1e/tweet-blender/README.md

 For example :

 <code>$ python tweet_blender.py -aany pizza "video games" -eall programming coffee</code>
-Exports tweets that contain 'pizza' or 'video games' but don't contain both 'programming' and 'coffee'.
+Adds to selection tweets that contain 'pizza' or 'video games' and remove from selection tweets that contain both 'programming' and 'coffee'.

 <code>$ python tweet_blender.py -aall @binnie 'cof+e+' -eany pizza donut cookie</code>
-Exports tweets that contain '@binnie' and match 'cof+e+ but don't contain 'pizza' or 'donut' or 'cookie'.
+Adds to selection tweets that contain '@binnie' and match 'cof+e+' and remove from selection tweets that contain 'pizza' or 'donut' or 'cookie'.

 To make your query case insensitive, add [-i] option.